SupremeAcquaintance/Lost-Found/README.md

 ![image](https://github.com/user-attachments/assets/f9f06cf6-3fc5-4e9d-8c26-4c6bf1eaa6c0)

+# Purpose:
-Purpose: Allows a user to claim (or verify ownership of) a found item.
+Allows a user to claim (or verify ownership of) a found item.
 For example, if User A reported an item found, User B (who lost the item) can claim it here.
+# How It Works:
-How It Works: Likely accessed via an item detail or match page.
-The component renders a form where the claimant enters details (e.g., a message or evidence).
+It can accessed via an item modal or match modal.
+The component renders a form where the claimant enters details (description message or picture evidence).
 On submission, it sends a POST request to the backend (e.g., POST /api/claims) with the claim details (user ID from context, item ID).
-What It Renders: A form or modal with fields like “Claim Message” and a submit button.
+# What It Renders:
+A form or modal with fields like “Claim Message” and a submit button.
 It may also show item details for context.
 Interactions:
+# Props:
-Props: May receive the itemId of the found item to claim (from route or parent).
+Will receive the itemId of the found item to claim (from route or parent).
+# AuthContext:
-AuthContext: Uses the current user’s ID/token to attach to the claim.
+Uses the current user’s ID/token to attach to the claim.
+# API Calls:
-API Calls: On submit, calls an endpoint to create a new claim.
+On submit, calls an endpoint to create a new claim.
 Shows a success/failure notification afterward (using the notifications system).

 ## ClaimManagement
 ![image](https://github.com/user-attachments/assets/44662c5d-04df-418b-9ef6-31037c3b04d2)

 ### Purpose:
 An admin view to oversee all item claims made by users.
 Admins can approve or reject claims.
-How It Works: On mount, fetches a list of all pending claims via an API call (e.g., GET /api/claims).
+# How It Works:
+On mount, fetches a list of all pending claims via an API call (e.g., GET /api/claims).
 It displays each claim (item info, claimant info, date).
 Admin can click “Approve” or “Reject” for each.
-What It Renders: A table or list of claim entries.
+# What It Renders:
+A table or list of claim entries.
 Each entry might show the item name, who claimed it, and action buttons.
 A search or filter interface may exist to find specific claims.
 ### Interactions:
 ### Context:
-This should only be accessible to admin (AuthContext’s user role is checked, possibly via protected route).
+This should only be accessible to admin (AuthContext’s user role is checked, via protected route).
 ### API Calls:
 Fetch all claims, and for actions it sends PUT/PATCH requests (e.g., PUT /api/claims/:claimId/approve) to update claim status.
 Upon success, it refreshes the list (or updates state) and triggers a notification (e.g., "Claim approved").